Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 • Don’t overmix: Overmixing develops gluten, which makes the crust tough instead of tender.

-• Soften the dough: If your dough looks dry, add a teaspoon of milk at a time.
+• Soften the dough: If your dough looks dry, add an additional teaspoon of milk at a time.
 It should form a soft, pliable ball that’s easy to press, not sticky.

 • Chill the crust before baking: Optional, but a quick 10 to 15 minutes in the fridge firms up the dough and helps prevent shrinkage.